deadash/singleton_instance/README.md

 }
 ```

-Now, you can retrieve the singleton instance as follows:
+Retrieve the singleton instance with:

 ```rust
 let config = AppConfig::instance();